 In recent discussions about relationships and sex on social media the eighth house has often been mentioned, and some people are surprised to hear that it is the fifth house, the house of pleasure and procreation, which rules sex.
 Because there are a considerable number of astrologers whose education has not given them the benefit of exposure to texts containing basic principles of astrology, discussion of the eighth house can be tricky.
 We are now seeing the second or third generation of astrologers who have learnt from teachers immersed in the Theosophist and new age blends of astrology, without access to primary sources.
-The confusion concerning the eighth house is connected both with
+The confusion

 - The adoption of Pluto as Scorpio’s ruler and

 - The adoption of the ’12 letter Alphabet’ system, by some astrologers.

 The adoption of Pluto as Scorpio’s ruler means that Mars is displaced as Scorpio’s ruler.
 No reason is offered for this displacement other than it’s not fair that Pluto doesn’t have a place in the rulership scheme.
 It follows the previous examples of awarding the newly discovered planets Uranus and Neptune rulership over Aquarius and Pisces.

 In discussions about the subject the displacement of Mars gets glossed over and the ‘it works for me’ justification is offered.
 In my experience supporters of this new system show no understanding of the ancient system of planetary rulerships.
 It’s a case of people not knowing what they don’t know; making friendly and informed discussion difficult.
 People often take offense if it’s suggested that they need to study more.